A New Dynamic Programming Approach for Spanning Trees with Chain Constraints and Beyond: Introduction

 Our dynamic programming approach is very versatile in terms of constraint types that can be handled.
 To highlight this fact, we show how it can be employed in the context of the Traveling Salesman Problem (TSP), where one is often interested in finding spanning trees with parity constraints on a laminar family of cuts.
 More precisely we consider the \emph{metric shortest connected $T$-join problem} (\MSCJ), which is a generalization of \pathTSP defined as follows.

 \begin{mdframed}[leftmargin=0.025\linewidth,rightmargin=0.025\linewidth] {\boldmath\textbf{Metric Shortest Connected $T$-Join Problem (\labeltarget{prb:MSCJ}{\MSCJ}):}} Let $G=(V,E)$ be a complete graph with metric edge lengths $\ell\colon E\to\mathbb{R}_{\geqslant 0}$, and let $T\subseteq V$ be nonempty with $|T|$ even.
-Find a $T$-join $J\subseteq E$ minimizing $\ell(J)\coloneqq\sum_{e\in J}\ell(e)$ among all $T$-joins $J$ such that $(V,J)$ is connected. \end{mdframed} We show how a slight adaptation of our DP approach leading to \cref{thm:MLCST} allows for finding a spanning tree that readily leads to a $(1.5+\varepsilon)$-approximation for \MSCJ when $|T|$ is constant. \begin{theorem} For every $\varepsilon>0$, there is a $(1.5+\varepsilon)$-approximation algorithm for \MSCJ with running time $|V|^{\Oh(\sfrac{|T|}{\varepsilon})}$. \end{theorem} We remark that, similar to the way we adapt our technique to \MSCJ, both the algorithms by \textcite{traub_2019_approaching,zenklusen2018tsp}, introduced in the context of \pathTSP, can be generalized to \MSCJ.
-Hence, for constant $|T|$, all three approaches imply an efficient method improving on a prior $1.6$-approximation by \textcite{sebo_2013_eight-fifth} and a more recent $\tfrac{11}{7}\approx 1.571$-approximation by \textcite{traub_2020_improving}, with the generalization of the approach of \citeauthor{zenklusen2018tsp} giving a guarantee of $1.5$ rather than $1.5+\varepsilon$.
+Find a $T$-join $J\subseteq E$ minimizing $\ell(J)\coloneqq\sum_{e\in J}\ell(e)$ among all $T$-joins $J$ such that $(V,J)$ is connected. \end{mdframed} We show how a slight adaptation of our DP approach leading to \cref{thm:MLCST} allows for finding a spanning tree that readily leads to a $(1.5+\varepsilon)$-approximation for \MSCJ when $|T|$ is constant. \begin{theorem} For every $\varepsilon>0$, there is a $(1.5+\varepsilon)$-approximation algorithm for \MSCJ with running time $|V|^{\Oh(\sfrac{|T|}{\varepsilon})}$. \end{theorem} We remark that, similar to the way we adapt our technique to \MSCJ, both the algorithms by \textcite{traub_2019_approaching,zenklusen2018tsp}, introduced in the context of \pathTSP (giving $(1.5+\varepsilon)$- and $1.5$-approximation algorithms, respectively), can be generalized to \MSCJ at no loss in the approximation guarantee.
+Hence, for constant $|T|$, all three approaches imply an efficient method improving on a prior $1.6$-approximation by \textcite{sebo_2013_eight-fifth} and a more recent $\tfrac{11}{7}\approx 1.571$-approximation by \textcite{traub_2020_improving}´.
 Nevertheless, we expand on our approach here in order to highlight another quite direct implication of our new techniques and showcase how different constraint types can be handled, in the hope that this may be of interest for possible future applications.